 I believe in one God, eternally existing in three facets or natures at once: Father, Son, and Holy Spirit.
 God is both singular and multiple.
 I believe in the truth and accuracy of the original writings of the Old Testament (Tanakh) and the New Testament (Bri’t Chadashah) Scriptures, that they were inspired directly by God (YHWH or Yahweh), and that they are of supreme and final authority in faith and in life.

 - has existed from eternity past, appearing in various preincarnate manifestations (such as the Angel of the Lord);

 - was begotten by the Holy Spirit;

-- was born of the Virgin Mary;
+- was born of Mary, a Jewish virgin;

 - was crucified, shed His blood, and died for our sins on Passover;